LaurieAnderson92/FullStack-Anderson/README.md

 * [Coloring for Colorblindness](https://davidmathlogic.com/) helping me choose a color scheme for each content page that's fully accessable<br>
 * [Favicon IO](https://favicon.io/emoji-favicons/nerd-face) software to make a freeuse favicon<br>
 * [Kim Britnell] (https://www.linkedin.com/in/kimbritnell/) for proof reading and suggesting edits to the text content<br>
 * Kera Cudmore's [guide](https://github.com/kera-cudmore/readme-examples) on making a good README.
+* [balsamiq ](https://balsamiq.com/) for use creating the wireframes